ellenhp/liminality/README.md

 # 🌟 Liminality 🌟

 Liminality is a unique protocol for wireless communication in fluid and dynamic environments.
 The protocol takes its name from the liminoid experiences that often unfold in spaces where individuals gather in numbers and disperse.
-As a delay-tolerant mesh network protocol, Liminality flourishes in these environments, while other network topologies may be shut down[^1] or struggle to provide connectivity.
+As a disruption-tolerant mesh network protocol, Liminality flourishes in these environments, while other network topologies may be shut down[^1] or struggle to provide connectivity.
 At times, other networks may provide connectivity only at the expense of privacy[^2] or, in extreme cases, physical safety[^3].

 Liminality is a network layer built upon the foundation of the IEEE 802.15.4g PHY and MAC layers.
-By leveraging the 802.15.4g specification, Liminality benefits from a standardized packet format, enabling seamless interoperability among transceivers manufactured by different vendors.
+By leveraging the 802.15.4g specification, Liminality benefits from a standardized packet format, enabling interoperability among transceivers manufactured by different vendors.
 Furthermore, the 802.15.4g standard prescribes contention-handling mechanisms for crowded RF environments and offers forward error correction.
 The Liminality protocol defines the state machine governing association, disassociation, data transfer, and forwarding behavior within Liminality nodes.
 It covers all the behavior required to get raw data from A to B.

 Liminality uses the [noise protocol framework](http://www.noiseprotocol.org/noise.html) to provide security guarantees, configured in the `Noise_IK_25519_ChaChaPoly_BLAKE2s` pattern.
 Building on top of noise enables Liminality to provide trustworthy security properties, which are often unattainable for protocols relying on bespoke usages of cryptographic primitives unless subjected to thorough audits.